sagc-bioinformatics/workshop-agrigenomics/Practicals/Genome_Assembly_Concepts/index.md

 We will use the tool SPAdes (spades.py) to perform a de novo assembly from: 1) Illumina plus Nanopore reads and 2) Illumina plus PabCio CCS reads.

+First, we'll be using some lower coverage Illumina data (10x) since higher coverage will be capable of assembling the genome into a single contig.
+Using what you have already learned, run the 10x coverage of Illumina reads through `fastp` prior to trying the below spades assemblies.

 ```bash
 # Create the output directory ahead of time
 mkdir --parents ~/SARS-CoV-2/de_novo_assembly/